coding-is-habit/Automatic-Number-Plate-Recognition/README.md

-# NumberPlateLocalization
+# Automatic-Number-Plate-Recognition
 A high recall Number Plate Detector System in Python and OpenCV

-Using Image Processing techniques with the help of Numpy and OpenCV libraries in Python, **NumberPlateLocalization** is a high recall Number Plate Detector in images of cars.
+Using Image Processing techniques with the help of Numpy and OpenCV libraries in Python, **Automatic-Number-Plate-Recognition** is a high recall Number Plate Detector in images of cars.

 ## Usage:
-For using NumberPlateLocalization through the Console, use the following command.
+For using Automatic-Number-Plate-Recognition through the Console, use the following command.

 `python NumberPlateLocalization.py [options]`